savonet/book/technology.md

 ### Digital audio

-Sound consists in regular vibrations of the ambient air, going back and forth, which you perceive through the displacements of the tympanic membrane they induce in your ear.
+Sound consists in regular vibrations of the ambient air, going back and forth, which you perceive through the displacements of the tympanic membrane that they induce in your ear.
 In order to be represented in a computer, such a sound is usually captured by a microphone, which also has a membrane, and is represented by samples, corresponding to the successive positions of the membrane of the